 Applying Table/Plot Set C for Mixed Trays

-For trays with a mix of TS and TP cables, the model input parameters for the cables with the highest HRRPUA shall be used, except when these cables account for 5 or less of the total cable mass (this is based on the recommendation for treating mixed trays in Reference 36).
-For example, a HRRPUA of 250 kW/m2 shall be used for a tray filled with a mix consisting of 90 TS and 10 TP cables, but 150 kW/m2 shall be used for a mix consisting of 95 TS and 5 TP cables.
+For trays with a mix of TS and TP cables, the model input parameters for the cables with the highest HRRPUA shall be used, except when these cables account for 5 percent or less of the total cable mass (this is based on the recommendation for treating mixed trays in Reference 36).
+For example, a HRRPUA of 250 kW/m2 shall be used for a tray filled with a mix consisting of 90 percent TS and 10 percent TP cables, but 150 kW/m2 shall be used for a mix consisting of 95 percent TS and 5 percent TP cables.

 Bias Adjustment